Alexander Kuhn

 Occupation after the war

 I worked in a men’s and women’s clothing store for Martin Rose.
+I became a manufacturer's representative for children's wear after working for a wholesaler.

 When and where were you married?